The Six Gaps Bicycle Hill Climb Vermont

 The Vermont Six Gaps is a ride that you can accomplish in one day or you can decide to do different parts of it instead.
 Most of it is paved and it has become extremely popular for bike enthusiasts from around the nation.

 This is the big one.
-This is the gap that separates the highly-skilled cyclists from the beginners.
-It is one of the hardest climbing trails to be found in the nation with a 16% grade that lasts for at least a mile.
+This is the gap that separates the highly skilled cyclists from the beginners.
+This is among the most challenging climbing trails in America and includes a 16% grade section that’s lasting for over a mile.

 It is more than 4 miles long with an elevation spanning up to 1,800 feet with a sustained grade of 24% rearing its head at one point along the route.